getappmap/appmap-agent-js/README.md

 ### Recorder

-The `recorder` configuration option defines the main algorithm used for recording:
+The `recorder` configuration option defines how appmap should be generated:

 * `"process"` (default): Generate a single appmap which spans over the entire lifetime of the process.
+* `"remote"`: Generate appmaps on demand via [remote recording](remote-recording).
 * `"mocha"`: Generate an appmap for each test case (ie `it` calls) of the entire test suite (ie every `describe` calls on every test file).
   It is only available in the `spawn` format and expects the parsed command to start with either `mocha` or `npx mocha`.
   Note that mocha run the entire test suite within a single node process.